-Every new parent knows that baby clothes are small but baby stains can be huge.
-And the stains caused by baby formula can be especially tough to remove due to all the ingredients.
+Every new parent knows that baby clothes are small but baby stains can be huge on clothes and diapers.
+Breast milk stains are fairly simple to remove but the stains caused by baby formula can be especially tough to remove due to all the ingredients.

-The key to removing formula stains is to tackle them as soon as possible.
-With a new baby that's not always a top priority.
+The key to removing formula stains is to tackle them as soon as possible; but with a new baby that's not always a top priority.

-If the stains are still present on bibs or clothes, mix a solution of oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) and cool water.
+If the stains are still present on bibs or clothes, mix a solution of oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and cool water.
 Follow the package directions as to how much product per gallon of water.
 Completely submerge the baby items and allow them to soak for at least eight hours.
 Check the stains.
 If they are gone, wash as usual.
 If they remain, mix a fresh solution and repeat.
 It may take several soakings to remove the stains but they should come out.
 Be patient!

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 While the stain is fresh, dip a clean white cloth or sponge in cool water and blot the stained area from the outside edges toward the center.
-Try not to over-saturate the fibers and move to a clean area of the cloth as the stain is transferred or rinse out the sponge.
-As one section is cleaned, blot excess moisture with a clean dry white cloth or paper towel.
+Try not to oversaturate the fibers and move to a clean area of the cloth as the stain is transferred.

 When no more stain is being transferred, dip a clean cloth in plain water to rinse the area.
 Rinsing is very important because the soap solution can actually attract soil.
 Blot with a dry cloth and allow to air dry away from direct heat.
 Vacuum to lift fibers.